 Popular Florida Moving Routes

-Florida is the third most populous state in the nation (just behind California and Texas), and it has plenty of large, urban centers.
-That means there are a bunch of popular moves that people make in and out of Florida, and between different parts of the Sunshine State.
+Florida is the third most populous state in the nation (behind California and Texas), and it has plenty of large, urban centers.
+That means there are a bunch of popular moves that people make in and out of Florida and between different parts of the Sunshine State.

 We’re going to go through the details of a few of these popular routes, beginning with in-state moves.

-There are several major migration routes for those who are staying in the great state of Florida.
-We’ll be looking at the moving costs and logistics of the following routes:
+There are several major migration routes for those who are staying in the state.
+We’ll look at the moving costs and logistics of the following routes:

 Are you looking to trade in the stunning beaches of Tampa Bay for the magic allure of Orlando?
-Well there’s more to O-Town than just the theme parks.
-It boasts the largest university in the nation (the University of Central Florida), the booming Orlando real estate market, and, of course, tons of sunshine.
+Well, there’s more to O-Town than just the theme parks.
+It boasts the second-largest university in the nation (the University of Central Florida, with more than 70,000 students), a booming real estate market, and, of course, tons of sunshine.

 If, on the other hand, you’re heading west to Tampa, you can still get your theme park thrills at Busch Gardens.
-Plus you’ll be in the center of a vibrant and diverse culture full of great food, fun nightlife, and tons of major sports teams.
+Plus, you’ll be in the center of a vibrant and diverse culture full of great food, fun nightlife, and plenty of winning sports teams.

 But you probably already know why you’re moving, so let’s talk numbers.
-How much will hiring an Orlando moving company cost you?
+How much will hiring a Tampa or Orlando moving company cost you?

-Costs of moving from Tampa to Orlando (and vice versa)*
+Cost of Moving From Tampa to Orlando (and Vice Versa)*

 Let’s take a look at the estimates for making this move.

 So Jacksonville isn’t hot enough for you?
 At 350 miles, this route spans nearly the entire length of Florida, and you’ll find quite a difference in temperature and lifestyle as a result.
-Be prepared to shell out a lot more bucks just to live in Miami, as NerdWallet estimates MIami’s cost of living is 21% higher than in Jacksonville.
+Be prepared to shell out a lot more bucks just to live in Miami, as NerdWallet estimates Miami’s cost of living is 29 percent higher than in Jacksonville.
 Ouch.
 But you’ll likely find more job and business opportunities in Miami, and you’ll definitely experience a lot more diversity.

 If you’re moving in the opposite direction, you’ll obviously appreciate how much further your dollar will go in Jacksonville.